14 Day Happiness Guarantee - Little to No Maintenance

-Because terrariums are self-sustaining ecosystems, they essentially experience their own rain cycle, which means they rarely need to be water.
-If you can see drops of water (condensation) at least once every few days, it doesn't need any water!
+Terrariums are self-sustaining ecosystems and they essentially experience their own rain cycle, which means they rarely need to be water.
+If you can see drops of water (condensation) at least once every few days, the terrarium doesn't need any water!
 The worst thing for a terrarium is too much water, so only spray a very small amount if you're sure the glass has been dry for at least one week.
 Small droplets of water on the glass are ideal, so if you notice larger drops it's possible that it has too much moisture.
-It has also had way too much water added if there is any water pooling in the bottom.
+There should never be water pooling in the bottom of the terrarium.
 If this is the case, remove the lid to allow it to dry out completely before adding anymore water.

 The lid on your terrarium helps it retain water to self-sustain, but if the lid is too tight the plants will not receive the oxygen they need.
 You can completely remove the lid if you choose (vines will often grow right out of the top!) but if you want to keep the lid on, ensure that it is screwed onto the bottle loosely to allow proper air flow.

 The glass bottles and coal are ideal to help terrariums survive Saskatchewan's cold winter without much sunlight.
 The glass bottle behaves like a magnifying glass to ensure the plants get all the vitamin C that they need, but this also means that they can get super hot in the summer.
 From April to October we recommend moving your terrarium a few feet away from the window, and avoid direct exposure from a south-facing window.
 For reference, we have lots of happy terrariums growing throughout the winter in a north-facing window in our basement.